MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-getstarted.md

 ### Start your bot

-After installing the emulator, start your bot via Visual Studio by using a browser as the application host.
+After installing the emulator, start your bot in Visual Studio by using a browser as the application host.
-The following Visual Studio screenshot shows that the bot will launch in Microsoft Edge when the run button is clicked.
+This Visual Studio screenshot shows that the bot will launch in Microsoft Edge when the run button is clicked.

 ![Visual Studio run project](media/connector-getstarted-start-bot-locally.png)